omgzsa/greenspark-exercise/README.md

 - run generate: `npm run generate`
 - check out with `npx serve .output/public`

-If you don't want clone, dev, build, serve ... or you don't have node installed, you can check out the deployed version <a href="https://cozy-kleicha-181ea7.netlify.app/" target="_blank">here</a>.
+If you don't want to clone, dev, build, serve ... or you don't have node installed, you can check out the deployed version <a href="https://cozy-kleicha-181ea7.netlify.app/" target="_blank">here</a>.

 ## Features